 How this information helped this mother

 Katrina visited her nurse practitioner for Lia’s four-month visit.
-She was excited to learn that there were good reasons that Lia was taking to solids.
-Baby’s bio-chemistry, cognitive development and motor activity confirmed that Lia’s development was not ready for solid foods.
+She was excited to learn that there were good reasons that Lia should not yet be given solid (complementary) foods to eat.
+Baby’s biochemistry, cognitive development, and motor activity confirmed that Lia’s was not ready for solid foods.
 Most importantly, Katrina was reminded that HER breast milk was exactly what her baby needed.
-When Katrina was up to nurse Lia that night, she pulled the baby close reminding herself that this breastfeeding relationship was precious and valuable to them both.
-The baby had a lifetime of solids ahead!
+When Katrina was up to nurse Lia that night, she pulled Lia close, reminding herself that this breastfeeding relationship was precious and valuable to them both.
+Lia had a lifetime of solids ahead!
 There was no reason to be in a hurry.